 2. From Popups and Email to Live Chat

 Nearly all sales and sales automation tools today rely on one key piece of data - the user’s contact information, usually an email.
+If you're not familiar with the term "sales automation", this generally refers to cold email outreach tools that help automate the repetitive, manual tasks of running an outbound campaign.
 Without an email address, most of these tools can’t do anything, so capturing emails using a variety of lures, incentives, and gated content has been the norm.
 The problem is, even the best email capture methods only convert at 2-5%, and who likes visiting a website to immediately be greeted with a popup?

 The talented Guillaume Cabane, a well known Growth Marketer with experience working at Apple, Segment, and Drift, suggested an alternative approach at a recent talk.
 He proposed that we should try to emulate an Apple store experience with our websites.
 When you visit an Apple store, you’re free to explore, learn about the products, and an Apple associate is readily available to help you if needed.